Description

 BPC-157 + TB-500

-BPC-157 + TB-500 is a research-grade dual-peptide formulation combining two compounds that have been extensively studied in preclinical models for their distinct but complementary roles in tissue repair, inflammation regulation, and cellular recovery.
+BPC-157 + TB-500 combines two peptides that, while mechanistically distinct, have been extensively studied in preclinical models for complementary effects on tissue repair, inflammation, and cellular recovery.

 BPC-157 (Body Protection Compound-157)

-• A synthetic 15-amino acid peptide derived from a protein naturally found in gastric juice, studied across a wide range of tissue injury models
+- A synthetic 15-amino acid peptide derived from a protein found naturally in gastric juice, studied across a broad range of tissue injury models

-• Research indicates it promotes new blood vessel formation, supports collagen production, and helps regulate inflammation through multiple signalling pathways (Sikiric et al., 2025; Rodgers et al., 2025)
+- Research points to its role in stimulating new blood vessel formation, supporting collagen synthesis, and modulating inflammation through several distinct signalling pathways (Sikiric et al., 2025; Rodgers et al., 2025)

-• Preclinical studies have demonstrated structural and functional recovery across tendon, ligament, muscle, and bone injury models, with no adverse effects or toxicity observed at tested doses (Vasireddi et al., 2025)
+- Preclinical work has documented structural and functional recovery in tendon, ligament, muscle, and bone injury models, with no toxicity or adverse effects reported at the doses tested (Vasireddi et al., 2025)

 TB-500 (Thymosin Beta-4 Fragment)

-• A synthetic peptide corresponding to the active actin-binding region of Thymosin Beta-4, a protein naturally present in nearly all mammalian cells
+- A synthetic peptide matching the active actin-binding segment of Thymosin Beta-4, a protein present in nearly all mammalian cells

-• Research shows it promotes cell migration, new blood vessel growth, and reduced scar formation — with wound re-epithelialisation increasing by up to 61% over controls in preclinical models (Philp et al., 1999)
+- Studies show it supports cell migration, angiogenesis, and reduced scarring, with preclinical models showing wound re-epithelialisation increased by as much as 61% over controls (Philp et al., 1999)

-• Goldstein et al. (2012) characterise it as a multi-functional regenerative peptide, with demonstrated activity across skin, muscle, and connective tissue repair models
+- Goldstein et al. (2012) describe it as a regenerative peptide with broad activity, demonstrating effects across skin, muscle, and connective tissue repair models

-BPC-157 and TB-500 operate through separate but overlapping pathways — vascular repair, inflammation control, and structural tissue rebuilding — making this combination of interest to researchers studying multi-pathway models of tissue recovery.
+BPC-157 and TB-500 act on distinct but converging pathways, vascular repair, inflammation modulation, and structural tissue rebuilding, which is what makes the pairing relevant to researchers studying multi-pathway models of tissue recovery.

 For research use only.
 Not intended for use in humans or animals.